CanonicalLtd/maas-docs/src/en/installconfig-add-nodes.md

 After the nodes have been accepted, the selected series of Ubuntu will be installed.

-See [Using the CLI](./manage-cli.html#commission-all-machines) for how to commission all machines from the CLI.
+See [MAAS CLI](./manage-cli-common.html#commission-all-machines) for how to commission all machines.

 ## Manually add nodes